 What Are the Benefits of Systemic Enzymes?

 Scientists have been studying the beneficial effects of systemic enzymes for decades.
-Here are some of the known medical advantages of taking this dietary enzyme supplement.
+Here are some of the known medical advantages of taking a systemic enzyme supplement.

 Systemic Enzymes Fight Inflammation

 Enzymes have natural inflammation-fighting properties.
-When our bodies are wounded, inflammation is a natural response that helps us comprehend that we’re injured so we take action to help ourselves.
+When our bodies are wounded, inflammation is a natural immune response that helps us comprehend that we’re injured so we take action to help ourselves.2

 For this reason, taking systemic enzymes as a dietary supplement can help speed up healing and make up for any shortcomings in enzymatic production.
 For instance, the proteolytic enzyme known as papain, which is derived from the papaya fruit, has a clinically proven effect of expediting wound healing.